Murray Rothbard: Education

 Rothbard's parents were David and Rae Rothbard, Jewish immigrants to the United States from Poland and Russia, respectively.
 David was a chemist.
-Murray attended Birch Wathen Lenox School, a private school in New York City.
-He later said he much preferred Birch Wathen to the "debasing and egalitarian public school system" he had attended in the Bronx.
+Rothbard attended Birch Wathen Lenox School, a private school in New York City.
+Rothbard later said he much preferred Birch Wathen to the "debasing and egalitarian public school system" he had attended in the Bronx.

 Rothbard wrote of having grown up as a "right-winger" (adherent of the "Old Right") among friends and neighbors who were "communists or fellow-travelers".
-He was a member of The New York Young Republican Club in his youth.
-Rothbard described his immigrant father as an individualist who embraced the American values of minimal government, free enterprise, private property and "a determination to rise by one's own merits… "[A]ll socialism seemed to me monstrously coercive and abhorrent".
+He was a member of the New York Young Republican Club in his youth.
+Rothbard described his father as an individualist who embraced minimal government, free enterprise, private property and "a determination to rise by one's own merits ...
+[A]ll socialism seemed to me monstrously coercive and abhorrent."
+In 1952, his father was trapped during a labor strike at the Tide Water Oil Refinery in New Jersey, which he managed, confirming their dislike of organized labor.

-Rothbard attended Columbia University, where he received a Bachelor of Arts degree in mathematics in 1945 and a PhD in economics in 1956.
+Rothbard attended Columbia University, receiving a Bachelor of Arts degree in mathematics in 1945 and a PhD in economics in 1956.
 His first political activism came in 1948, on behalf of the segregationist South Carolinian Strom Thurmond's presidential campaign.
 In the 1948 presidential election, Rothbard, "as a Jewish student at Columbia, horrified his peers by organizing a Students for Strom Thurmond chapter, so staunchly did he believe in states' rights", according to The American Conservative.
-The delay in receiving his PhD was due in part to conflict with his advisor, Joseph Dorfman, and in part to Arthur Burns’s rejecting his dissertation.
-Burns was a longtime friend of the Rothbards and their neighbor at their Manhattan apartment building.
-It was only after Burns went on leave from the Columbia faculty to head President Eisenhower's Council of Economic Advisers that Rothbard's thesis was accepted and he received his doctorate.
+The delay in receiving his PhD was due in part to conflict with his advisor, Joseph Dorfman, and in part to Arthur Burns's rejecting his dissertation.
+Burns was a longtime friend of the Rothbard family and their neighbor at their Manhattan apartment building.
+It was only after Burns went on leave from the Columbia faculty to head President Eisenhower's Council of Economic Advisers that Rothbard's thesis was accepted, and he received his doctorate.
 Rothbard later said that all his fellow students were extreme leftists and that he was one of only two Republicans at Columbia at the time.